SmileyChris/django-includecontents/docs/reference/development.md

 This guide is for developers who want to contribute to Django IncludeContents or understand its internals.

+If you have not installed the project locally yet, follow the [Development Installation steps](../getting-started/installation.md#development-installation).
+For runtime issues while developing, keep the [Troubleshooting Guide](../reference/troubleshooting.md) close at hand.

 ## Quick Start for Contributors

 ### Setting Up Development Environment